Michigan

 State Energy Plan or Vision

-The Michigan Department of Environment, Great Lakes and Energy released the state's MI Healthy Climate Plan in April 2022, as directed by Governor Whitmer's Executive Directive 2020-1-.
+The Michigan Department of Environment, Great Lakes and Energy released the state's MI Healthy Climate Plan in April 2022, as directed by Governor Whitmer's Executive Directive 2020-10.
 EGLE worked in conjunction with the Council on Climate Solutions to create a roadmap that would help Michigan commit to environmental justice and pursue a just transition, clean the electric grid, electrify vehicles and increase public transit, repair and decarbonize homes and businesses, drive clean innovation in industry and protect Michigan's land and water.

 Energy efficiency is highlighted throughout the Plan, including strategies like adopting the newest building energy codes, achieving at least 2% annual energy efficiency savings for electric utilities and 1.5% for natural gas utilities, restoring the energy waste reduction standard for munis and coops and expanding energy efficiency financing options.
+Many of these goals were incorporated into the 2023 energy waste reduction legislation.

 Key Policymaker Contacts